genuinetools/img/README.md

 This project is not trying to reinvent `buildkit`.
 If anything all changes and modifications for `buildkit` without privileges are being done upstream.
-The goal of this project is to in the future just be a glorified client on top of `buildkit`.
+The goal of this project is to in the future just be a glorified cli tool on top of `buildkit`.

 **Table of Contents**